 Carbondale, CO 81623

-Submitted Electronically https://cara.fs2c.usda.gov/Public//CommentInput?Project=56913
+Submitted Electronically via https://cara.fs2c.usda.gov/Public//CommentInput?Project=56913

 Dear Forest Service Staff,

 On behalf of the Colorado Mountain Club and our members in the CMC Roaring Fork group, I appreciate the opportunity to provide feedback on the Redstone to McClure Pass Trail Project DEA.
 This project is necessary to meet the increasing demand of the public for developed trail systems that connect towns with existing trails.
 While we generally support the development of new, sustainable non-motorized trails that do not conflict with surrounding natural resources, we have some concerns about the Proposed Action that we wish for the Forest Service to address.